Good Medical Practice – it’s what we’re all about

 Continuing Competence Programs

 Practice Checkup: All physicians are included in an analytics-based general assessment process and receive reports to help them self-assess various aspects of their practice and identify opportunities for quality improvement and Continuous Professional Development (CPD).
-These include an annual Practice Checkup report based on information from the Registration Information Form (RIF) and other College databases.
+These include an annual Practice Checkup report based on information from the Renewal Information Form (RIF) and other College databases.

 Individual Practice Review (IPR): The IPR is an in-depth competence assessment process that offers flexible options to support physicians in improving their individual practice.
 Physicians may be selected through the Practice Checkup process or referred from other competence programs.

 Group Practice Review (GPR): The GPR is an in-depth competence assessment process for multi-practitioner clinics.
 Results are reviewed with a CPSA Physician Facilitator, who offers information and resources to encourage quality improvement.
 Groups may be selected through the Practice Checkup process or referred from other competence programs.

 Infection Prevention and Control: Reviews and assesses infection prevention and control practices in physician offices and clinics to ensure a safe environment for patients, staff and physicians.